dogedividends/dogedividends.github.io/README.md

 ### User Flow

 1. User visits the "Claim Dividends" section on the website
-2. User clicks on "Connect MetaMask" or "Connect Phantom" button
+2. User clicks on "Connect MetaMask" button
 3. If the wallet is not installed, the site prompts the user to install it
 4. Once connected, the site automatically:
    - Switches to BSC network (or prompts to add it if not configured)